javajosh/simpatico/readme.md

 Note that a core is "halted" when no handlers can be called on it, and this state is irreversible.

 A note about lifetimes.
-User cores are very long lived, roughly the length of the user's relationship with the software, aka the lifetime of their account.
+User cores are very long-lived, roughly the length of the user's relationship with the software, aka the lifetime of their account.
-Game cores are relatively short lived, at most days or weeks, but usually hours.
+Game cores are relatively short-lived, at most days or weeks, but usually hours.
 Other, shorter-lived cores are sometimes useful, as with user sessions or connections.
 However, modeling these more ephemeral states as part of the user core makes the most sense to me currently.
 The application lifetime is the union of all user lifetimes (which are the union of all game lifetimes), and I call it a [Durable Process](./notes/durable.html).